saltstack/salt-user-guide/docs/topics/scheduler.rst

 ____________

 It can be useful to include specific data to differentiate a job from other jobs.
-Using the metadata parameter special values can be associated with a scheduled job.
+Using the ``metadata`` parameter, special values can be associated with a scheduled job.

 These values are not used in the execution of the job, but can be used to search for specific jobs later if combined with the ``return_job`` parameter.

-The metadata parameter must be specified as a dictionary, otherwise it will be ignored.
+The ``metadata`` parameter must be specified as a dictionary, otherwise it will be ignored.

 .. code-block:: sls